-I write for magazines like Wired and ReadyMade, and I run the DIY project blog DOIT, focusing on gadget ideas, bikes and car stuff, and pizza.
-I teach workshops about science and engineering.
-I’m also a big camera geek who loves to capture the interesting things in life on film and video.
+I also teach workshops about science and engineering.
+And I’m a big camera geek who loves to capture the interesting things in life on film and video.
+Thanks for looking at my work — I hope you drop a note to say hello.

 My RRAT highlight reel